-Considering that this playfield would not be so widely separated from Hays and Lidgerwood playfields as the average space between proposed playfields, two long blocks, less the lot occupied by the school, may be considered sufficient.
+Considering that this playfield would not be so, widely separated from Havs and Lidgerwood playfields as the average space between proposed playfields, two long blocks, less the lot occupied by the school, may be considered sufficient.
 Adding 5.7 acres (including the street to be vacated) to the school lot, would make the total area of this playfield 6.7 acres.

 Logan Playfield: This playfield adjoins Logan School.
 It will include blocks 4, 5 and 6 of Conlan's Addition, and 3, 4, 9 and 10 of Heath's 5th Addition.
-It is important to have it as large as proposed, because it lies nearer the densely inhabited part of the city north of the river than any other contemplated playfield.
+It is important to have it as large as proposed, because it lies nearer the densely into be thickly populated.
+Mission Avenue is destined to become a very important thoroughfare, and should be widened in anticipation of a street railway upon it.
+The total area of this playfield (including streets to be vacated) would be

 It may even prove necessary to prohibit baseball on this playfield, in order that it may be used by as many children as possible.
 Adding 11.2 acres (including streets to be vacated) to the existing school lot, would make the total area of this playfield 12.7 acres.

 Sinto Playfield: This playfield includes six squares and two half squares south of Mission Avenue, next to the former city east boundary.
-This land is almost free of houses, and the vicinity is thinly populated, but it is clearly going to be thickly populated.
+This land is al-most free of houses, and the vicinity is thinly populated, but it is clearly going